Minghaoy97/Text-analysis-of-financial-reports-by-Natural-Language-Processing/README.md

 ## Data Exploration
 After getting rid of all unrelated words and punctuations, I build a corpus for companies in the same industry.
 Then I used word clouds to visualize the data, and tried to find the words with the largest frequencies.
 Moreover, since I’ve already labeled the reports, I plotted two word clouds.
 The first contains the words appearing in the reports that lead to a decrease stock performance, and the second is from the other class.

-> To see the blog post, click [here](https://minghaoy.medium.com/nlp-on-financial-reports-18805bd65fc3)